rhammell/forest-watch/README.md

 The app displays the details and geographic boundaries of various reforestation projects within a map interface.
 Historical satellite imagery can be overlaid on the map to explore land-cover changes through time.

-Users are able to verify whether a project's offset goals are being achieved by observing changes to the tree coverage occurring inside the project's boundaries.
+Users can verify whether a project's offset goals are being achieved by observing changes to the tree coverage occurring inside the project's boundaries.

-Readd a full project overview [here](https://devpost.com/software/forestwatch).
+Read a full project overview [here](https://devpost.com/software/forestwatch).

 ## Demo Video
 [![Forset Watch](http://img.youtube.com/vi/IdJaMZ59OuM/0.jpg)](https://youtu.be/IdJaMZ59OuM "ForestWatch Demo")